Dherse/masterproef/main.typ

 ]

 = Abstract
 In this thesis, a novel way of programmatically designing photonic circuits is introduced, using a new programming language called PHÔS.

-The primary goal of this thesis is the research of which paradigms, techniques, and languages are best suited for programmatic description of photonic circuits, with a special emphasis on programmable photonics as it is being researched at Ghent University.
+This thesis' primary goal is to research which paradigms, techniques, and languages are best suited for the programmatic description of photonic circuits, with a special emphasis on programmable photonics as it is being researched at Ghent University.
 This involves an in-depth analysis of existing programming languages and paradigms, followed by a careful analysis of the functional requirements of photonic circuit design.
-This analysis highlights the need for a new language dedicated to photonic circuit design, that is able to concisely and effectively express photonic circuits.
+This analysis highlights the need for a new language dedicated to photonic circuit design that is able to concisely and effectively express photonic circuits.

 The design of this language is then shown, with all of the steps for its implementation carefully detailed.
 Parts of this language are implemented in a prototype compiler.
-One of its components called the constraint-solver was the primary focus of this development effort, which has shown to be capable of simulating a large variety of photonic circuits, based on simple constraints and operations.
+One of its components, the constraint-solver, was the primary focus of this development effort, which has shown to be capable of simulating many photonic circuits based on simple constraints and operations.

 Finally, meaningful demonstrations of the capabilities of the language and the constraint-solver are shown.